cap-js/docs/guides/databases-postgres.md

    }
    ```
    :::
-   > **Note the dash in `cds-deploy`**, which is required as we don't use `@cds-dk` for deployment and runtime, so the `cds` CLI executable is not available.
+   > **Note the dash in `cds-deploy`**, which is required as we don't use `@cds-dk` for deployment and runtime, so the `cds` CLI executable isn't available.

 5. Finally, package and deploy that, for example using [MTA-based deployment](deployment/to-cf#build-mta).

 ## Schema Evolution

-When re-deploying after you made changes to your CDS models, like adding fields, automatic schema evolution is applied.
+When redeploying after you changed your CDS models, like adding fields, automatic schema evolution is applied.
 Whenever you  run `cds deploy` (or `cds-deploy`) it executes these steps:

 1. Read a CSN of a former deployment from table `cds_model`.
 2. Calculate the **delta** to current model.